RitikArora24/YouTube-API-integration-Data-Lake-creation-/README.md

 Project Execution Flow
-Create an S3 Bucket for Raw Data --> Load data using the CLI commands -->Create a Crawler and Crawl Open the Data --> Create Glue Catalog --> Error with the Json Format(Serde) --> Pre-processing the data --> Json-to-paruqet-transformation --> Run a crawler again --> query in Athena for analytics --> Create a new DB for the Target --> Crate a new Glue Job(Do neccessary transformations such as dropping null fields, and arranging the schema) --> Add a S3 Trigger to Orchestrate --> Create a Glue Job To Join(inner) tables --> Load data to Final Target --> Quicksight for Visualizations
+Create an S3 Bucket for Raw Data --> Load data using the CLI commands -->Create a Crawler and Crawl Open the Data --> Create Glue Catalog --> Error with the Json Format(Serde) --> Pre-processing the data --> Json-to-parquet-transformation --> Run a crawler again --> query in Athena for analytics --> Create a new DB for the Target --> Crate a new Glue Job(Do necessary transformations such as dropping null fields, and arranging the schema) --> Add a S3 Trigger to Orchestrate --> Create a Glue Job To Join(inner) tables --> Load data to Final Target --> Quicksight for Visualizations

 Dataset Used:
-The project utilizes a Kaggle dataset that contains daily statistics of popular YouTube videos.
+The project utilizes a statc dataset that contains daily statistics of popular YouTube videos.
 The dataset includes CSV files with information such as video title, channel title, publication time, tags, views, likes, dislikes, description, and comment count.
-Additionally, a JSON file provides category details specific toeach region.
+Additionally, a JSON file provides category details specific to each region.
 LINK: https://www.kaggle.com/datasets/datasnaek/youtube-new